 Geological Maps 1:400 000

 Maps of Quaternary deposits, bedrock, crystalline basement, hydrogeology and groundwater vulnerability at the scale of 1:400 000 have a nationwide coverage.
-The maps are compiled by the Geological Survey of Estonia.
+The maps have been compiled by the Geological Survey of Estonia.

 Map of Quaternary Deposits (1:400 000)

 It displays the most widespread sediment types of the Quaternary overburden as coloured polygons, and also types of landforms (eskers, drumlins, end moraines, kame fields) and buried valleys.

 Additional data about the Map of Quaternary deposits is available in the explanatory notes (1999, in Estonian) ( 6.95 MB )

 It characterizes the chronostratigraphic sequences of Estonia according to the regional stages (it differs from the Geological Base Map (1:50 000), where the bedrock mapping objects are lithostratigraphic units - formations).
 Regional stages are differentiated on the map by colour and index.
 The capital letter of the index refers to the system, the following number in subscript to the corresponding series.

 Together with stages, the most prominent fault systems, bedrock valleys filled with Quaternary deposits, a S-N oriented cross-section and locations of the stratotype sections (the same as on the Geological Base Map) are shown.

 Additional data about the Map of Bedrock is avaiable in the explanatory notes (1997, in Estonian) ( 6.46 MB )

 Printable version of the Map of Bedrock (1997) ( 12.49 MB )Map of Bedrock